Want to join our team? Check out our Careers Page

 Devin Lewis joined the Grace House Staff in October of 2012.
 She received her B.A. in African American Studies and Secondary Education in 2007 from the University of Alabama at Birmingham (UAB).
 She comes to Grace House from the Education Department at the Birmingham Civil Rights Institute where she worked with one of the city's largest 21 Century Community Learning Centers, Birmingham Cultural Alliance Partnership (BCAP) and the Legacy Youth Leadership Program in partnership with the United States Holocaust Memorial Museum in Washington, DC.
 Her prior experience also includes program coordination for Sisterbration’s special programming and health education initiatives.
 She currently serves as a Birmingham Ambassador for Sisterbration.
 As a wife, mother, and educator, she strives to inspire, cultivate, and positively influence those whose lives she encounters.
 She is passionate about educating girls and believes that education is the key to breaking generational curses and changing lives.
 Devin lives in McCalla with her husband Demetrius and daughter, Sadia.

-Campus School English & History Teacher
+Campus School Math & Science Teacher

 Bio coming soon.

 Campus School History & Bible Teacher

 Suzy is the History & Bible teacher for the Grace House Campus School.
 She graduated from the University of Montevallo with a BS in Social Science, and completed the Teacher Education Program with a focus in Secondary Education.
 Suzy began volunteering at Grace House in 2017 and has enjoyed serving as a tutor as well as helping to lead a Bible study group.
 She began teaching in the Grace House Campus School during the 2019-2020 school year.
 She loves being able to encourage the girls at Grace House and point them to Jesus.
 Suzy lives in Vestavia with her husband, Brian, and our daughter and son